runners¶

 Used during process-completion waiting (in

-) to ensure we don’t deadlock our child process if our IO processing threads have errored/died.- Returns:
+wait) to ensure we don’t deadlock our child process if our IO processing threads have errored/died.- Returns:

 New in version 1.0.

-- wait() None ¶
+- wait() None¶

 Block until the running command appears to have exited.